Skip to main content

 We’ve updated our Terms & Conditions and Privacy Policy.
 By using this site, you agree to these terms.

 You’ve just had hip replacement surgery — congratulations!
 You’re well on your way to a more active tomorrow.
 But did you forget to ask a few burning questions at your last appointment?
-Not to worry — we asked Dr. Michael Suk, chair of the Geisinger Musculoskeletal Institute and the Department of Orthopaedic Surgery, some of the most frequent (and embarrassing) questions they hear after hip replacements.
+Not to worry — we asked Michael Suk, MD, chair of the Geisinger Musculoskeletal Institute and the Department of Orthopaedic Surgery, some of the most frequent (and embarrassing) questions they hear after hip replacements.
 So, you don’t have to.

-Question 1: Is constipation after surgery normal?
+1. Is constipation after surgery normal?

 Yes!
 Constipation is normal after any procedure and is often caused by anesthesia or certain medications.
 Plus, you’re likely moving around less than you were before surgery.
 All these things can cause you to get a little backed up.